 The real boost happened after the communist regime rolled into Poland.
 Most of the restaurants were shut down by the government.
 As workers, who didn’t have the subsidized canteen at their own place of work, needed food, more and more milkbars were opened.

-Milkbars served traditional Polish food like pierogi (dumplings), cauldrons and various root vegetables, all boiled, mashed and pan-fried so workers could get a good, affordable and nutritious meal.
-The meals we often vegetarian as meat was rationed.
+Milkbars served traditional Polish food like pierogi (dumplings), cauldrons, and various root vegetables, all boiled, mashed, and pan-fried so workers could get a good, affordable, and nutritious meal.
+The meals we often vegetarian as the meat was rationed.
 It all cost a fraction of the price of the higher-end eateries, so milkbars were an amazing alternative.

 The end of milkbars’ popularity started with the end of communism.
-Then, the economy of Poland skyrocketed, and the standard of life was brought to a new level.
-However, since around 2010, milkbars have started to experience some kind of a revival.
+Then, Poland’s economy skyrocketed, and the standard of life was brought to a new level.
+However, since around 2010, milkbars have started to experience some revival.
 Low prices have stayed the same, same as simple menus and old-style dour interiors.
 Let’s take a look at the best milkbars in Krakow.

 Locals say that Milkbar Tomasza serves the biggest platters of the best boiled or fried pierogi in the whole city.
 Make sure you also try a mouth-watering goulash with Polish-style schnitzel.
 Traditionally, you order at the main counter, and then a waiter brings your meal to your table.
 Sometimes, like at the weekend, the bar is too busy to get a table.
 However, keep trying, especially in the morning.
 The breakfasts they serve are heaven.
-The menu is traditional but with a modern twist which makes Milkbar Tomasza a bit different than other milkbars in Krakow.
-It’s kind of a mix of traditional Polish dishes and western cuisine.
+The menu is traditional but with a modern twist, making Milkbar Tomasza a bit different from other milkbars in Krakow.
+It’s a mix of traditional Polish dishes and western cuisine.
 Try the European-style pancakes with original fillings and toppings.
 You’ll love them.

 Address: 24 St. Tomasz St.

-Górnik is one of the best milkbars in Krakow, mostly because it serves traditional Polish classics at very reasonable prices.
-The bar is reminiscent of communism times in Poland, and somehow it has been continuing old Polish traditions.
+Górnik is one of Krakow’s best milkbars, mostly because it serves traditional Polish classics at very reasonable prices.
+The bar is reminiscent of communist times in Poland, and somehow it has been continuing old Polish traditions.
 The menu is simple, yet it’s still one of the best places to try Polish cuisine in Krakow.
-Maybe this is why the bar is always full (by the way, seating is extremely limited, so there is a chance you will share a table with some strangers).
-If you want to experience a unique atmosphere of passed time and don’t want to spend much money, stop by at Górnik and have a quick meal.
+Maybe this is why the bar is always full (by the way, seating is minimal, so there is a chance you will share a table with some strangers).
+If you want to experience a unique atmosphere of past times and don’t want to spend much money, stop by at Górnik and have a quick meal.

 There is also a takeaway option for those who are on the go.
 Or just those who didn’t get a seat.
 A must-try is bigos (one of the most popular Polish dishes), as well as pierogi (they cost around €3!).
-Bigos is a stew made from cabbage, mushrooms, tomatoes and meats.
-While at Górnik (like in most milkbars), you just have to try ‘kompot’.
+Bigos is a stew made from cabbage, mushrooms, tomatoes, and meats.
+While at Górnik (like in most milkbars), you have to try ‘kompot.’
 It’s a sweet beverage made of fermented fruit.

 Address: 1 Czysta St.

-Their most famous Polish dish here is, of course, pierogi but in the menu, you’ll also find cabbage stuffed with ground pork, naleśniki and borscht (both red and white).
+Their most famous Polish dish here is, of course, pierogi, but on the menu, you’ll also find cabbage stuffed with ground pork, naleśniki, and borscht (both red and white).
 Prices are insanely low – a table full of food to feed a couple will cost you around €9.
 There is also one dish you have to try – black pudding served with toast and scrambled eggs with local cheese.
 Yummy!
 Oh, and don’t be surprised when you see people leaving with 5-kilo bags of pierogi… They are this good…

 Address: 19 Daszynskiego St.

 One of them is definitely Krakus – one of the most authentic places in the city.
 The interior is basic, and the place is always full of people.
-I mean various people, as each and every social class eats there (old people, students, middle-class workers).
-Their most famous dish is pierogi ruskie, it is stuffed with cheese, onions and potatoes.
+I mean various people, as every social class eats there (older people, students, middle-class workers).
+Their most famous dish is pierogi ruskie, which is stuffed with cheese, onions, and potatoes.
 They are nothing but delicious, and they cost around €2, which is crazy cheap for a tourist travelling on a budget.
 Can you imagine a lunch for as little as €2 in your country of origin?

 Address: 16 Limanowskiego St.

-Polskie Smaki bar is located in the heart of the city, just footsteps from the Old Town Square.
+Polskie Smaki bar is located in the city’s heart, just footsteps from the Old Town Square.
 It’s one of the most popular milkbars in the city, and you can even call it one of the most historic.
 It has an old-fashioned design, with its bottles of pickles and veggies fermenting around the dining room, as well as Polish-style checkered tablecloths and the wood panelling.
-This place is like a hidden gem, mostly because of the atmosphere – it creates some kind of a feeling of warmth and comfort.
-You order food at the counter, wait a few minutes, and then the food is brought to your table.
+This place is like a hidden gem, mostly because of the atmosphere – it creates a feeling of warmth and comfort.
+You order food at the counter, wait a few minutes, and then bring the food to your table.

 And once you finish, you should take your dishes to the hole in the wall in the back.
 The service is super-friendly, fast and the food is delicious.
-As in most places serving cheap food in Krakow, in the menu, you will find famous pierogi, amazing chicken meatballs in a tomato-basil sauce, blintzes and mouth-watering potatoes.
+As in most places serving cheap food in Krakow, you will find famous pierogi, amazing chicken meatballs in a tomato-basil sauce, blintzes, and mouth-watering potatoes on the menu.
 Have them with the sprinkling of dill, and you will never want to eat anything else in your life!

-If would like to try some traditional Polish cuisine and Vodkas then why not check out The Full Polish Dining & Vodka Experience, it’s a great way to try many of the best polish dishes and vodka and learn about these dishes’ rich history.
+If you would like to try some traditional Polish cuisine and Vodkas, why not check out The Full Polish Dining & Vodka Experience?
+It’s a great way to try many of the best polish dishes and vodka and learn about these dishes’ rich history.
 Or check out some more unique things to do in Krakow.